 "Remote work" refers to "personnel working from home and using tools such as videoconferencing, cloud services and virtual private networks."
-890
+1167

 "Platform work" refers to "non-standard work facilitated by online platforms which use digital technologies to 'intermediate' between individual suppliers (platform workers) and buyers of labour."
 Platform workers are "individuals who use an app or a website to match themselves with customers, in order to provide a service in return for money."
-892
+1169

-"Ensure" means "to make something certain to happen."893
+"Ensure" means "to make something certain to happen."1170

 "Fair" means treatment that is reasonable and what one would expect or deserve.
-894
+1171 https://dictionary.cambridge.org/dictionary/english/inclusive

-"Inclusive" means to "include many different types of people and treat them all fairly and equally."895 https://dictionary.cambridge.org/dictionary/english/fair
+"Inclusive" means to "include many different types of people and treat them all fairly and equally."
+1172